Kevinscki/llama_term/README.md

-##llama_term
+# llama_term

-This is my fun short script that runs ai (controlled) for running shell commands, the process is simply
+A fun short script that runs AI-controlled shell commands.

-***command - > execute***
+## How it works

+The process is simple:

+**command → execute**

-when that fails
+When that fails:

-***command -> execute ->ai prompted -> user prompted -> execute the script***
+**command → execute → ai prompted → user prompted → execute the script**

-The terminal is not an actual compiled shell, but it emulates whats mostly done in a terminal
+The terminal is not an actual compiled shell, but it emulates what's mostly done in a terminal.

-The terminal is mostly for UNIX systems (but might also work with windows)
+The terminal is mostly for UNIX systems (but might also work with Windows).

-##Settings
+## Settings

-you may set
+You may set:

-OLLAMA_MODEL "Default is: qwen2.5-coder:3b"
-BASE_DIR
+- `OLLAMA_MODEL` (Default: `qwen2.5-coder:3b`)
+- `BASE_DIR`
-HISTORY_LINES (How many added history to be stored in lines)
+- `HISTORY_LINES` (How many added history to be stored in lines)

+## Testing

-read flag.txt will test if the model runs correctly
+Tell the model to find the flag (or just read the flag) to test if the model runs correctly.

+Feel free to adjust your prompt in the history, will use sqllite3 for next version